 Here are six areas to begin your search for buried treasure in Ohio.

-Riverboat piratesmay have hid approximately $24,000 in gold and silver coins, along with jewelry, on a bluff overlooking the Ohio River.
-The treasure was stolen from a riverboat in 1876.
+Riverboat pirates may have hid approximately $24,000 in gold and silver coins along with jewelry on a bluff overlooking the Ohio River.
+The treasure was stolen from a Riverboat in 1876.
 The bluff was used as a hideout for the pirates.
-It is rumored to be located approximately one mile northeast of Crown City.
+It is rumored to be located about one mile northeast of Crown City.

 The Lisman Farm, may hold a treasure of $125,000 in paper currency.
 The loot was stolen from a bank in 1924.
 The farm is located approximately two miles east of Joy.

 A Revolutionary War treasure of approximately $25,000 in gold coins may be buried on the north shore of the Sandy River, approximately one mile south of Minerva.

 A 1913 flood destroyed most of Dayton.
 During the flood many personal caches were lost.
 Over the years treasure hunters have located some of the items.